 Sufficient revenues in the state treasury are essential for looking after the affairs of the people and managing the state expenses, such as the armed forces, health and education.
-However, in Pakistan's current system, both democracy and dictatorship take turns to secure the economic interests of the kafir colonialists and a small band of agent-traitors in the military and political leadership.
-To achieve this, the World Bank, IMF in cahoots with the government selectively employ humiliating policies of taxation and privatization.
-These policies deprive the population of public ownership of huge sources of revenue and then leaves the people to take the burden of the expenses of the state, by imposing an entire host of taxes, that choke economic activity and add to the people's misery, usurping what private wealth they have left.
-Taxation on buying food, clothing, shelter, earning, inheritance, administration, health and education, renders them "luxuries" for the "privileged" few, and not guaranteed needs for all.
-Moreover, on the expenses side, the expenditure is primarily to secure the needs of the kafir colonialists and their agents, leaving the affairs of the people neglected.
-This is the reality of Pakistan's revenue and expenditure under the colonialist system no matter whosoever comes to rule, and regardless of whether the appearance of the rule is democratic or dictatorship.
-Pakistani economic sovereignty was abused in the time of Musharraf-Aziz, it continues to be abused during the time of Zardari-Kayani and it will continue under the next club of agent- traitors under the Kayani-Sharif regime.
-And this is because in democracy and dictatorship, men decide laws according to their whims and desires rather than implementing all that has been revealed by Allah (swt).
+However, in Pakistan's current system, both democracy and dictatorship take turns to secure the economic interests of the kafir colonialists.
+To achieve this, the World Bank, IMF in cahoots government selectively with the employ humiliating policies of regressive taxation and privatization.
+These policies deprive the population of public ownership of huge sources of revenue and then leaves the people to take the burden of the expenses of the state, by imposing an entire host of regressive taxes that choke economic activity and add to the people's misery, usurping what private wealth they have left.
+Even though there is no Zakah upon the poor and indebted in Islam, the current system applies regressive taxation on buying food, clothing, shelter, earning, inheritance, administration, health and education, renders them "luxuries" for the "privileged" few, and not guaranteed needs for all.